 The maps and composite photographic "panoramic shoreline sketch[es]" were produced as part of the strategic planning for Operation Overlord, and the D-Day landings of June 6th 1944.
-They portray the coastline of a section of the Baie de la Seine, from just east of Vierville-sur-Mer to west of St. Laurent-sur-Mer code-named 'Omaha Beach', in very great detail.
-Particular attention is paid to the height and steepness of the terrain just inland of the beach, to high and 'low low' water marks, variance in water depths, and currents; all supported by tables and graphs on the verso.
+They portray the coastline of a section of the Baie de la Seine, from Grand Hameau des Dunes in the north to just south of the hamlet of La Madeleine, code-named 'Utah Beach', in very great detail.

+Particular attention is paid to high and 'low low' water marks, variance in water depths, and currents; all supported by tables and graphs on the verso.